peteroupc/peteroupc.github.io/exporand.md

 <a id=Introduction></a>
 ## Introduction

-This page introduces a Python implementation of _partially-sampled random numbers_ (PSRNs).
+This page introduces a implementation of _partially-sampled random numbers_ (PSRNs) in the Python programming language.
 Although structures for PSRNs were largely described before this work, this document unifies the concepts for these kinds of numbers from prior works and shows how they can be used to sample the beta distribution (for most sets of parameters), the exponential distribution (with an arbitrary rate parameter), and many other continuous distributions&mdash;

 - while avoiding floating-point arithmetic, and
 - to an arbitrary precision and with user-specified error bounds (and thus in an "exact" manner in the sense defined in (Karney 2016\)[^1]).